Bessent v. Dellinger

 Bessent v.
 Dellinger was a 2025 case in which lawyer Hampton Dellinger challenged his firing from the United States Office of Special Counsel.

-On February 12, 2025, the U.S. District Court for the District of Columbia issued a temporary restraining order preventing Secretary of the Treasury Scott Bessent and several other officials from executing this without-cause firing until a February 26 hearing.
-In this first case involving the second presidency of Donald Trump to reach the Supreme Court, the court allowed the order to stand given its short duration.
+On February 12, 2025, the U.S. District Court for the District of Columbia issued a temporary restraining order preventing Secretary of the Treasury Scott Bessent and several other officials from executing the without-cause firing until a February 26 hearing.
+It was the first case during the second presidency of Donald Trump to reach the Supreme Court, and the court ruled to allow the order to stand given its short duration.

 The District Court later ruled that Dellinger should remain at his post, stating that the Office of Special Counsel must be independent or it cannot perform its function.
 On March 5, the United States Court of Appeals for the District of Columbia Circuit lifted the injunction pending appeal, allowing Dellinger's firing to go into effect.
 Dellinger dropped his lawsuit the following day.